 Our Company has a dedicated team of 05 employees exclusively for marketing and business development operations.
 The clients added through the marketing efforts are called Direct Client.
 Our Company make constant efforts to add new clients after carefully assessing creditworthiness of our prospective client and our ability to fund the project.
-Also, we acquire clients through sub-contracts from international companies, who delegate their clients' projects to us, which are called Indirect Clients.
-We have more than 10 years of association with four out of our top 10 clients, which is the testament of our commitment to quality.
+Also, we acquire clients through sub-contracts from companies such as CBRE and JLL, who delegate their clients' projects to us, which are called Indirect Clients.
+We have more than 10 years of association with CBRE and JLL which is the testament of our commitment to quality.
 Acquiring client indirectly reduces the efforts of our Company to acquire new client and at the same time provide higher assurance of timely realization of payment.